The ancient Greek philosopher, Diogenes the Cynic, was most likely the man who invented “the finger” as an insult.

 One story says that the young man soon went to the Oracle at Delphi, however, and was told that he should “deface the currency.”

-And this is exactly what he did upon returning to his hometown.
-The difference was that he believed he should deface the people depicted on the coins — i.e., the rulers.
+This is exactly what he did upon returning to his hometown.
+The difference was that he believed he should deface the people depicted on the coins—i.e., the rulers.

 This, quite understandably, led to his exile from Sinope, and Diogenes then went to live in Athens.